One of the biggest pains of moving is figuring out how to move all of those clothes in your closets and drawers from one place to another.

 Another tip is that you can use your clothes to wrap breakables such as glasses and dishes.
-This will help you save on the cost of bubble wrap.
+This will help you save on the cost of bubble wrap and packing paper.
 For a little extra snugness, you can pack glasses and stemware in clean, knee-high socks.

 We did say to get rid of your old clothing, but you can wrap your breakables in clothes you were planning to throw away.
 Find clothes that fit the size and shape of what you want to wrap.